-The Directive requires EU Member States to establish maritime plans before 31 March 2021 and apply the ecosystem-based approach to enable the sustainable development of maritime activities and the preservation, protection and improvement of the environment.
+Once entered into force, the Directive will require EU Member States to establish maritime plans before 2021 and apply the ecosystem-based approach to enable the sustainable development of maritime activities and the preservation, protection and improvement of the environment.
 The ecosystem-based approach should be applied in a way that is adapted to the specific ecosystem of the Baltic Sea, building on existing knowledge and experiences.
-The Directive recognizes that applying the ecosystem-based approach requires adaptive management.
+The Directive recognises that applying the ecosystem-based approach requires adaptive management.
 It should ensure refinement and further development as experiences and knowledge increases, and take into account the availability of data and information at sea basin level.